mimikgit/edgeSDK/example/PC Hello App/README.md

 ## Example microservice

-You also need the location of the [example-v1.tar](https://developers.mimik.com/docs/1.1.0/microservices/how-to-deploy-example-microservice.html) container image.
+You also need the location of the [example-v1.tar](/docs/1.1.0/microservices/how-to-deploy-example-microservice.html) container image.

-If you installed this example locally from the package you create using the "npm run package" command, the code will ascertain the correct location.
+If you cloned the [edgeSDK GitHub](https://github.com/mimikgit/edgeSDK) repo, you can use the "npm run package" command and the code will ascertain the correct location.

-You can also hard code the path to the folder containing the  example-v1.tar file in the addImage function by assigning the path to the containersPath
+Otherwise open the src/hello_world/hello_world.js file, go to line 285, and hard code the path to the folder containing the example-v1.tar file in the addImage function by assigning the path to the containersPath variable.

 ## Account Association

-Next log in to [mimik Developer Portal](http://developers-dev.mimikdev.com/dev) and create a new native app
+Login to [mimik Developer Portal](http://developers-dev.mimikdev.com/dev) and create a new native app

-Modify the following constants in the background.js using the App ID and Redirect URI provided for your app in the mimik Developer Portal:
+Modify the following constants in the src/background.js file using the App ID and Redirect URI provided for your app in the mimik Developer Portal:

 ```const APP_ID```